pascalisnala/iWildCam/README.md

 #### Possible Implementation

 ## Datasets
-The dataset used in this project is the data from the 2019 version of the competition it self:
+The dataset used in this project is the data from the 2019 version of the competition itself:
  - [iWildCam 2019 - FGVC6](https://www.kaggle.com/c/iwildcam-2019-fgvc6)

 ## Model Building